Gothi: Iceland

 During the Icelandic Commonwealth, the responsibilities of a goði or goðorðsmaður ("goðorð man") included the annual organization of the local assemblies várþing in the spring and leið in the autumn.
 At the national Althing, they were voting members of the Lögrétta, the legislative section of the assembly.
 When quarter courts were introduced in the 960s, the goðar became responsible for nominating judges for the Althing courts.
 When a court of appeals was established in the early 11th century, they also nominated judges for this court.
 Further, they had a few formal and informal executive roles, such as confiscating the property of outlaws.
 They also had a central role in the redistribution of wealth, by holding feasts, giving gifts, making loans, extending hospitality, as well as pricing and helping to distribute imported goods.
 The holder of the goðorð of the descendants of Ingólfr Arnarson, the first Scandinavian to settle permanently in Iceland, had the ceremonial role of sanctifying the Althing each year, and was called the allsherjargoði ("all-people goði").
 The followers of a goði were called þingmenn.
-Every free landowner in possession of a certain amount of property was required to be associated with a goði, although he was free to choose which one—a goðorð was not a geographical unit—and the contract could be canceled from either side.
+Every free landowner in possession of a certain amount of property was required to be associated with a goði, although he was free to choose which one—a goðorð was not a geographical unit.
 The goði would help his þingmenn to bring cases before the court and to enforce their rights, and the þingmenn would in return provide the goði with armed manpower for his feuds and carry out legal sentences.